 In Year 6 the percentage of disadvantaged pupils working at ARE+ has increased in all subjects.
 The percentage making good progress has increased by 10% in Reading and Writing and 4% in Maths.

-We are concerned that in Y4 the percentage of disadvantaged children working at ARE+ has declined in all three subjects.
-The SENCO and Assistant Head for KS2 (lower) have reviewed provision and made changes to get this back on track by the end of the school year.
-There have been recent changes to the teaching team in Y4.
+We were concerned that in Y4 the percentage of disadvantaged children working at ARE+ declined in all three subjects.
+The SENCO and Assistant Head for KS2 (lower) reviewed provision and made changes to get this back on track by the end of the school year.

-Our plans for using the Pupil Premium Grant in 2017/18
+Our plans for using the Pupil Premium Grant from September 2017

 For the period from September 2017 to March 2018 we will receive £65,333 Pupil Premium Grant.
 We anticipate that for the period April to August 2018 we will receive approximately £45,000 and this will be advised in our budget notification (March 2018).

 In the second half of the summer term 2017 we carried out a detailed review of which strategies were working best for our children receiving the PPG.
 All of our strategies and interventions were having benefits for these pupils.
 However, our evidence proved that enabling class teachers to have dedicated time for carrying out their own interventions with pupils receiving PPG had the greatest impact on progress for these pupils.
 We have therefore planned to continue to use a significant proportion of our grant to enable this.
 In addition we will continue to use some PPG funding to support behaviour needs and fund opportunities for children in receipt of this grant.